Neel-shetty/Neel-shetty/README.md

 - 🔭 I’m currently working on **React Native**

-- 🌱 I’m currently learning **React Native, Redux, C, MongoDB, Algorithms and many more**
+- 🌱 I’m currently learning **React Native, animations specifically. **

 - 👯 I’m looking to collaborate on **any React Native project**

-- 🤝 I’m looking for help with **understanding blender source code**
+- 🤝 I’m looking for help with **integrating native android code with react native**

-- 💬 Ask me about **how to get started with coding, although I might not be the best person to ask**
+- 💬 Ask me about **how to get started with mobile app development**

 - 📫 How to reach me **neelnarayanshetty@gmail.com**